Early (like 4:00 am early), Jane dropped me off at the little Mesa airport

 I love them so much and was grateful to be with them.

-Of course, we talked about Topher and his absence from our lunch together.
+Of course, we talked about Topher and his absence from lunch.

 Nothing is quite the same without him.